sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-create-free-website.md

 layout: post
 ---

 This guide aims to provide a basic foundation for new users to learn how to deploy and make changes to a static website without investing in paid subscriptions, custom domains and premium software tools.

-**Note: This guide is for MacOS ([13.0](https://en.wikipedia.org/wiki/MacOS_Ventura)) users who have not previously installed Ruby on their computer.**
+**Note: This guide is for MacOS ([13.0](https://en.wikipedia.org/wiki/MacOS_Ventura)) users who have not installed Ruby on their computer.**

 ## Topics in this guide
 - Recommended software